goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/6-templates/_index.md

 weight = 6
 +++

 Ansible uses Jinja2 templating to modify files before they are distributed to managed hosts.
-Jinja2 is one of the most used templating engines for Python (<http://jinja.pocoo.org/>).
+[Jinja2](http://jinja.pocoo.org) is one of the most used templating engines for Python.

 ## Using Templates in Playbooks